 GDPR is applied not just towards the organisations located in the EU, but to any globally operating company that processes data of the EU individuals, offers goods and services to them or monitors their behavior.

 What is “Personal Data” and what does “processing” mean?

 Under GDPR Personal data is any information related to an identified or identifiable individual.
-But it is not just a name or email address of the person.
+But it is not just the name or email address of a person.
 Financial information, an IP address, biometric data also fall within the GDPR protection.

 Determining participants: data controllers and data processors